alire-project/alire/doc/user-changes.md

 PR [#447](https://github.com/alire-project/alire/pull/447).

-Before this patch, any change in dependences that resulted in an incomplete solution caused a final "invalid solution" error.
+Before this patch, any change in dependencies that resulted in an incomplete solution caused a final "invalid solution" error.
 Now, any incomplete solution will be presented to the user with details about the unfulfilled dependencies.
 This solution can be accepted and worked with normally, although the user is